MultivariateSeries

 The package is available at https://github.com/AlgebraicGeometricModeling/MultivariateSeries.jl.git

-To install it from Julia:
+To install the registered version from Julia:

 ] add https://github.com/AlgebraicGeometricModeling/MultivariateSeries.jl.git